Kathryn Lee - 29 Jul, 2021

 |Capital Gain (Net Gain – Ownership Costs)||$374,180|

 While other countries, like the US and UK, also have a capital gains tax, these are calculated in different ways.
-For this reason, it’s crucial to ensure you reference the correct information when determining how capital gains tax is calculated on property in Australia.
+It’s crucial to ensure you reference the correct information when determining how capital gains tax is calculated on property in Australia.

 The first step towards calculating your capital gains tax is always determining your cost base.
 This is the amount you paid for the asset, as well as costs incurred in buying and selling it and incidental expenses, which may include: